owlcms/blue-owl-biy/README.md

 ## API

 Blue Owl is programmed in JavaScript using the Johnny-Five implementation of Firmata.
-The full specification of the devices is documented in the [API](API.md) document.
+The full specification of the devices is documented in the [API](API.md) documentation.

 Blue Owl talks to owlcms using MQTT messages.
 The full list of messages supported by owlcms is documented: [MQTT messages](https://owlcms.github.io/owlcms4/#/MQTTMessages).

 ## About the names

-Should you wonder,  OWL stands for is Olympic Weightlifting.
+Should you wonder,  OWL stands for Olympic Weightlifting.
 Blue is the color of the official's suits, and the name is a salute to their keen eyes.
 Johnny-Five is a take on the [Johnny 5](https://robotics.fandom.com/wiki/Johnny_5) sentient robot from the Short-Circuit movie.

 ## License